jacek-mulawka/Czolgi-z-Eris-Kallisti-Dyskordia/README.md

 https://blog.myrank.co.in/projectile-motion-2/

 Known issues.
 * On some computers the game gets 'frozen'.
-Most likely the cause is one of the graphic effects (GLFireFX.TGLFireFXManager.IsotropicExplosion).
+Most likely the cause is one of the graphic effects (GLS.FireFX.TGLFireFXManager.IsotropicExplosion).
 If this happens, turn off some graphic effects in the options.

 <a href="https://github.com/jacek-mulawka/Czolgi-z-Eris-Kallisti-Dyskordia/blob/main/Gallery/Czo%C5%82gi%20z%20Eris%20Kallisti%20Dyskordia%2001.jpg">